 You probably have a lot of stories about the couple, so share them!
 Maybe you were there when they met or during another important milestone in their relationship.
 Their guests will love hearing about those romantic moments!
 Or maybe you have an entertaining story about the bride or the groom — if it’s about a positive trait of theirs, go ahead and include it in your speech.
 Just make sure the story is relevant and flattering to the person you’re talking about.

 Even if you don’t know one of the newlyweds as much as the other, make sure you include both of them in your speech.
 Talk about their relationship together, not just about your memories with one of them.

 If you’re nervous about giving a speech, it’s perfectly fine to write down what you’re going to say and read from a piece of paper or a notecard.
 Avoid reading from your phone (or a tablet) as the glow on your face will make for some bad photos.
 But if you do plan on reading from your phone, make sure there’s enough battery and put it on aeroplane mode so you don’t get a call whilst making your speech.

 Whether it's a rustic barn or a waterfront function room - VenueNow has you covered.
 Find your perfect venue for hire faster than anywhere else.

 Tips for brides and grooms

 The pressure is on to write and deliver a speech that’s heartfelt but not maudlin and that takes into consideration everyone who played a part in putting the wedding together.

 When it comes to making the perfect speech for your wedding, both the bride and groom should ensure their thank you's are in harmony.
-This is no mean feat because there is a long list of people who have helped out with the build up to this day, so it can be hard work remembering who has done what.
-Additionally, if you've been planning the day for some time, it can be difficult knowing what aspects of the planning process to mention.
+This is no mean feat because there is a long list of people who have helped out with the build-up to this day, so it can be hard work remembering who has done what.
+Additionally, if you've been planning the day for some time, it can be difficult to know what aspects of the planning process to mention.

 Tips for writing funny wedding speeches